canonical/certification-docs/Self-Test_Guide-16.04.rst

 #.
 Check and verify the following items in the MAAS server's node details
    page:

-   -  If desired, set a node name for the SUT.
+   -  If desired, change the node name for the SUT.

    -  Check the SUT's power type and ensure it's set correctly (IPMI, AMT, etc.).
 If the SUT has no BMC, you can leave this section blank or enter "dummy" data.

-If the power control information was detected incorrectly or incompletely, you should consult the Canonical Certification Team for advice.
+   -  Note that manual power control is acceptable only on low-end servers that lack BMCs.
+If MAAS fails to detect a BMC that is present or if MAAS cannot control a BMC that is present, please consult the Canonical Server Certification Team.

 #.
 Commission the node by clicking Take Action followed by Commission
    and then Go.